Job Prospects for Philosophy Professors

 Dr. Stern earned his Ph.D. in philosophy at the University of Wisconsin - Madison in 2016.
 In his dissertation, "Counterfactual Reasoning and Practical Reasoning in Causal Graphs," he developed a decision theory that utilizes graphical causal models in order to capture the precise way in which our beliefs about causation constrain what is rational to believe and do.
 His M.A. thesis, under the direction of Eddy Nahmias and Andrea Scarantino, was "Can the Contextualist Win the Free Will Debate?"
 He has published papers in Philosophers' Imprint, The British Journal for the Philosophy of Science, Erkenntnis, and Synthese.

-Mr. Bryan Russell is Associate Professor at Bakersfield College.
+Mr. Bryan Russell is Professor of Philosophy at Bakersfield College.

 Mr. Russell earned his MA in philosophy at Georgia State University in 2011.
 His thesis, “Consciousness, Self-Control and Free Will in Nietzsche,” was directed by Dr. Jessica Berry.

 Dr. Rush Stewart is Lecturer (equivalent of Assistant Professor) of Philosophy at University College London.
 He was previously Assistant Professor at the LMU Munich, Munich Center for Mathematical Philosophy